koffee-project/koffee-backend/README.md

 ### Production

 1. Build the project using the Gradle `build` task.
-2. Create a `./secrets/hmac_secret.secret` file that includes the secret string.
+2. Create the required secrets.
 3. Change the `URL` environment variable in `./environments/domain.env` to a valid domain pointing to the host machine.
-4. Ensure that the ports 80 and 443 are forwarded to the host machine.
+4. Ensure that ports 80 and 443 are forwarded to the host machine.
 5. Run `docker-compose -f docker-compose-production.yml build` and `docker-compose -f docker-compose-production.yml up -d`.
 6. The server is now accessible at `https://your.domain/koffee`.
 7. Run `docker-compose -f docker-compose-production.yml down` to stop the server.